 In designing a student’s program careful attention is paid to ensuring that students select from a variety of subjects and specialist areas including the particular sport they are interested in.
 While the sport specialist areas are an integral part of a student’s program we need to ensure that pathways options are maintained to best suit the individual student.

-Hallam Senior College is a very large provider of subjects at years 10,11 and 12.
+Hallam Secondary College is a very large provider of subjects at years 10, 11 and 12.
 The annual Programs and Pathways Guide outlines the complete range of opportunities available to the student athlete to complement their passion for sport.

-The majority of Sports Academy students undertake Certificate III Sport and Recreation with a training commitment usually on a Wednesday afternoon.
+In the Hallam Secondary College Sports Academy, the majority of students undertake Certificate III Sport and Recreation with two weekly skills and game style training sessions.
 In addition the weekly program includes rehabilitation, strength and conditioning and or physiotherapy, skills practice and match play and community links.

 What else does the course offer me?